Tracking Issue Trends, Weekly

 House

-In the race for the House, as of June 1, 2026, Republican candidates and groups in districts we rate as competitive have spent most heavily on broadcast ads that mention President Donald Trump — a reflection of how they hope to leverage his support to secure their party’s nomination as the primary season unfolds.
-Across the districts where candidates have aired ads this year, some ten thousand GOP spots, to the tune of $3.6 million, have mentioned Trump.
+In the race for the House, as of June 14, 2026, Republican candidates and groups in districts we rate as competitive have spent most heavily on broadcast ads that mention President Donald Trump — a reflection of how they hope to leverage his support to secure their party’s nomination as the primary season unfolds.
+Across the districts where candidates have aired ads this year, almost 16,000 GOP spots, to the tune of $5.7 million, have mentioned Trump.
 (Read more analysis of this chart here).

 Senate

-While spending in the six Senate races that The Cook Political Report currently rates as competitive will easily reach into the hundreds of millions of dollars, TV advertising in most of those contests has yet to come online.
+Spending in the nine Senate races that The Cook Political Report currently rates as competitive will easily reach into the hundreds of millions of dollars.
+On the Democratic side, ICE has become a flashpoint for primary candidates highlighting the ways they will stand up to the Trump administration, with $12.2 million spent so far.

 2026 General Ads